Steel Wheels/Urban Jungle Tour: History

 The Rolling Stones began pre-tour preparations in July 1989 at the Wykeham Rise School, a former boarding school for girls in Litchfield, Connecticut.
-A 25-member entourage, was hired to support the band.
+A 25-member entourage was hired to support the band.

 The group performed a pre-tour 'surprise show' that took place on 12 August 1989 at Toad's Place in New Haven, Connecticut, with a local act, Sons of Bob, opening the show for an audience of only 700 people who had purchased tickets for $3.01 apiece.
 Toad's owner, Mike Spoerndle, had promoted the event as a private birthday party for Jim Koplik, the club's promoter.
 The official Steel Wheels Tour kicked off later that month at the now-demolished Veterans Stadium in Philadelphia.
-During the opening show in Philadelphia, the power went out during "Shattered (song)", and caused a slight delay in the show.
+During the opening show in Philadelphia, the power went out during "Shattered", and caused a slight delay in the show.
 Jagger came out and spoke to the crowd during the delay.
 The Stones returned to Vancouver, B.C. in Canada and played two sold-out concerts at B.C.
 Place Stadium.
 Fan reaction for tickets was unprecedented.
 One local radio station, 99.3 The Fox, even had a man (Andrew Korn) sit in front of the station in a bath tub filled with brown sugar and water for free tickets to the concert.

 The stage was designed by Mark Fisher with the participation of Charlie Watts and Mick Jagger.
 Lighting design was by Patrick Woodroffe.

 Canadian promoter Michael Cohl made his name buying the concert, sponsorship, merchandising, radio, television, and film rights to the Steel Wheels Tour.
 It became the most financially successful rock tour in history up to that time.
 Rival promoter Bill Graham, who also bid on the tour, later wrote that "Losing the Stones was like watching my favourite lover become a whore."

 Performances from the tour were documented on the album Flashpoint, and the video Live at the Max, both released in 1991.

 Opening acts for the tour included Living Colour, Dan Reed Network, Guns N' Roses and Gun.

 The original two dates at Wembley Stadium that originally were set to take place on 13 and 14 July 1990 had to be rescheduled for 24 and 25 August 1990 due to Keith Richards cutting a finger the previous week.

 In August 1990, an extra concert in Prague, Czechoslovakia, was added.
 Czechoslovakia had overthrown the Communist regime nine months earlier, and the Rolling Stones' concert was perceived as a symbolic end of the revolution.
 Czechoslovakia's new president Václav Havel, a lifelong fan of the band, helped to arrange the event, and met the band at the Prague Castle before the show.
 Performance expenses were partially covered by Havel and by the Czechoslovak Ministry of Industry.
 The attendance was over 100,000.
 The band chose to donate all revenues from the gig (over 4 million Czechoslovak korunas) to the Committee of Good Will, a charity run by Havel's wife Olga Havlová.